YuliiaCat/phone-catalog/README.md

 -Sorting and Filtering: Users can sort products by different criteria such as year, name, and price.
 -Pagination: The application supports pagination to manage the display of a large number of products.
 -Responsive Design: The application is designed to be fully responsive, providing an optimal viewing experience across different devices.
+-Swiper Integration: Users can view different products in a seamless and interactive way by swiping through touch sliders and carousels.

 3.Technologies Used:
 -React: The application is built using React